liamgwallace/GPT3-AHK/README.md

 OpenAI_AHK_quick_chat is an AutoHotkey (AHK) script that integrates GPT-3 AI from OpenAI for any input field on your computer.
 It's a simple tool to send queries to the GPT-3 model and get responses in your clipboard.

+I have only tested with Windows!! feedback is welcome

 ## Installation

 1. Install AutoHotkey from [here](https://www.autohotkey.com/).